 When we’re fixated on avoiding our losses, we make decisions and act from a place of fear.
 This can in turn result in us making even bigger mistakes.

 Take Lance Armstrong for example.
-He was so fixated on not losing the Tour De France (and winning as a result), he decided the pain of losing was worth any cost, even doping.
-However, the ultimate cost ended up being the very thing he was working towards: multiple Tour De France titles and his stellar reputation.
+He was so fixated on not losing the Tour De France (and winning as a result), he decided the pain of losing was worth any cost.
+This cost ended up being the very thing he was working towards: multiple Tour De France titles and his stellar reputation.

 Combatting loss aversion tendencies

 Whether you’re conscious of it or not, it’s likely you experience loss aversion in some shape or form.
-Accepting it happens, identifying when it does then reverting back to your investment plan are great starting points to combat loss aversion tendencies.
-Here are a few extra tips to help you keep yourself in check:
+Here are a few tips to help you keep yourself in check: